 Guaido, the 35-year-old head of the National Assembly, proclaimed himself acting president during massive street rallies this week.

-The United States, Canada, Brazil, Argentina
+The United States, Canada, Brazil, Argentina and other countries have already endorsed Guaido in repudiation of Maduro.

 Since his self-proclamation as interim leader, Guaido has rejected an offer of talks with Maduro and called for a "major demonstration."